samdark/yiiframework-ru/README.md

 ### 3. Database

 Create a database.
-By this moment you should have `common/config/main-local.php`.
+Copy `/config/system/db.php` to `/config/db.php`.
 Specify your database connection there.

 Then apply migrations by running: